-Lemma Hundessa and Jordi Domingo Pascual Departament d'Arquitectura de Computadors Universitat Politècnica de Catalunya (UPC) C/ Jordi Girona 1-3, 08034.
-Barcelona, Spain E-mail:{hundessa,jordid}@ac.upc.es
+Lemma Hundessa and Jordi Domingo-Pascual

+Departament d'Arquitectura de Computadors Universitat Politècnica de Catalunya (UPC) C/ Jordi Girona 1-3, 08034.
+Barcelona, Spain {hundessa, jordid} @ac.upc.es

-We present a reliable QoS provision and fast recovery method for protected traffic when there is a link/node failure or congestion problem in Multiprotocol Label Switching (MPLS) networks.
+Abstract- We present a reliable, fast and efficient mechanism for rerouting traffic when there is a link/node failure or congestion problem in Multiprotocol Label Switching (MPLS) networks.
 This proposal is able to guarantee rigorous QoS criteria for high-priority data traffic by eliminating packet loss and disorder, and minimizing packet delay.
 We show that this directly translates into an improvement of the important quality measure attributes such as performance, reliability and fault tolerance in the MPLS-based networks.

 We use a predefined, alternative Label Switched Path (LSP) in order to restore traffic (Protection Switching or fast rerouting).
 A theoretical model is formulated for the failure scenario in a protected LSP segment and we validate it through simulations using the MPLS Network Simulator (MNS).
 The results of further simulations show that our mechanism is able to completely eliminate packet loss and disorder while reducing the Full Restoration Time.
 The potential cost in terms of buffer requirements - an important issue of our proposal - was also studied.
 We show that even for the worst case, buffer requirements are well within justifiable limits for guaranteeing QoS for high-priority data traffic in protected LSPs.

 The combination of these improvements helps to minimize the effects of link failure.
-This facilitates satisfying rigorous QoS requirements, increasing throughput of critical traffic, rapid release of network resources and enhancement of the end-to-end performance of MPLS networks.
+This facilitates satisfying rigorous QoS requirements, increasing the throughput, rapid release of network resources and enhancement of the end-to-end performance of MPLS networks.

-Keywords: MPLS, Label Switched Path (LSP), QoS, Switchover, Backward LSP, Alternative LSP, Label Switching Router (LSR).
+Keywords: Reliable and Fast Rerouting (RFR), MPLS, Label Switched Path (LSP), QoS, Switchover, Backward LSP, Alternative LSP, Label Switching Router (LSR).